ButItWorkedYesterday/AVD-Migrator/README.md

 - This script assumes your session host names end with a digit — which is the default behaviour (I’ve personally never seen one that doesn’t).
 That digit is used to generate the image version for each VM.
 For example, AVD-VM-25 becomes image version 1.0.25.

 - It also assumes you're using Trusted Launch VMs.
 If you're not, you can adjust that setting in the `$vmConfig` part.
+- VM size is defined in the $vmConfig - You can change it accordingly.

 - The script is currently set up for a single region, but you can modify it to support multiple regions if needed.